Sponsored links:

 Sightseeing in Positano

-There are lots of nice little shops in the village selling lemon-and-olive-themed pottery - all products made by local artisans, so it's not counterfeit.
-Of course, the prices are also correspondingly higher.
-Every now and then you will see restaurants where you can try fresh seafood.
-As Positano is situated on a mountain slope, be prepared to walk around the village in more "vertical" than "horizontal" fashion.
+If you arrive in Positano by ferry, a major advantage is that you are immediately in the center of the town, right by the main beach.
+If you chose to park, it will take some time to walk down to the seafront, and you will face the challenging task of walking back uphill.
+As the village is built on a steep mountain slope, be prepared to walk in a more "vertical" than "horizontal" fashion.
 We have already dealt with something like this in the Provencal village of Simiane-la-Rotonde.
-If someone has significant problems with legs, we advise against walking around Positano, especially as it is often crowded.
-In this case, you can just go to the beach and synthesize the vitamin D3 - fortunately, it is not difficult, because the number of sunny days a year is really large.
+If someone has significant problems with their legs, we advise against extensive walking around Positano, especially as it is often crowded.
+In this case, you can just relax on the beach and enjoy the sun.

 Il Sentiero Degli Dei - the Path of the Gods